 Please contact Varnish Software The Cloud Team, if your instance is not running as expected.
 We are eager to help you to fix you your issue/problem as early as possible.

-Customers who purchase VAC, VCP, VCS or VE VM images on the Microsoft Azure are eligible for Varnish Cloud support and software updates provided by the Varnish Software, Inc. engineering team.
+Customers who purchase VCP, VCS or VE VM images on the Microsoft Azure are eligible for Varnish Cloud support and software updates provided by the Varnish Software, Inc. engineering team.
 To contact support, please submit the Varnish Cloud Support Activation form.

 vstatdprobeto forward data to